powerman/dockerize/README.md

 ### Install in Docker Image

-You can use multi-stage build feature to install `dockerize` in your previous docker base image:
+You can use multi-stage build feature to install `dockerize` in your docker image without changing base image:

 ```dockerfile
 FROM powerman/dockerize AS dockerize